cloudigrade/cloudigrade/docs/architecture.md

 # cloudigrade Architecture Document

+## Deprecation notice

+In early 2023, cloudigrade was stripped of most of its functionality, and it no longer describes instances, inspects images, monitors usage, or reports RHEL activity.
+The majority of this document is no longer relevant to the newly stripped-down cloudigrade, and it only correctly describes [1.0.0](https://github.com/cloudigrade/cloudigrade/releases/tag/1.0.0).

 ## Overview

 cloudigrade is a service that monitors, tracks, and reports on RHEL instance activity in public clouds for Red Hat customers.
 See [README.md](https://github.com/cloudigrade/cloudigrade/blob/master/README.rst) and [Adding sources for public cloud metering](https://access.redhat.com/documentation/en-us/subscription_central/2021/html/getting_started_with_the_subscriptions_service/assembly-adding-sources-publiccloudmetering) for more general information.